percona/psmysql-docs/docs/data-masking-function-list.md

 ### Returns

 A NIN string in the `utf8mb4` character set.
+The string is nine (9) characters in length, always starts with 'AA' and ends with 'C'.

 ### Example